Szutibo/CV/README.md

 ## Work experience

-Sadly I do not have any relevant experience on this field except for my project.
+Sadly I do not have any relevant experience on this field except for my projects.
 I am currently working in a warehouse as a Vice Leader which made me a good teamplayer and helped me increase my loadability.
 I used to work on the field of sales which taught me how to deal with people and how to ask efficiently to get to the point and I have also learned how to handle deadlines.

 ## In my free time...